-For students in school: SCHEDULE YOUR PRACTICE TIME BEFORE HOMEWORK.
-I know homework is important, but trust me: Don't wait until everything else is done, because most likely, you'll skip practice, only practice a small amount, or be too tired to practice well!
-Right after school, or early in the morning before school, is an ideal time - you're able to get it done before other activities fill up your time, and you'll have better energy and focus to achieve quality learning.
+For students in school: Schedule it BEFORE homework.
+I know!
+Homework is important, but trust me: Don't wait until everything else is done, because most likely, you'll skip practice, only practice a small amount, or it will be so late that you're too tired to practice well!
+Right after school, or early in the morning before school, is an ideal time.
+Schedule it before other activities fill up your time, and you'll have better energy and focus to achieve quality learning.

-Ask siblings or family members to not interrupt you and stay out of the practice room while you're working.
+Ask family members to not interrupt you and to stay out of the practice room while you're working.

 Put devices and phones on silent mode - better yet, put it in Airplane Mode so alerts don't pop up!
 Don't text, answer calls, go on Facebook, or play games during practice time - unless it's an assigned music game!

 Turn off the TV, if it's in the same room.

 Feeling stressed or anxious?
 Is it hard to "turn off" busy thoughts or things to do?
 Feeling rushed for time and your mind can't sit still?

 ALL students - both young AND adult - experience this!

 If you have trouble shifting your attention out of high gear from the thoughts & activities of your day, you may feel distracted, unmotivated, or unable to concentrate on practicing piano.